 - Objectives: Why are we doing this and what changes, either in process or performance, are expected? - Principles: What principles should be considered when designing the organization? - Timeline and Expectations: How long does the design team have to do their work?
 What presentations or benchmarks are there in the timeline? - Boundaries: There are always things that are out of bounds, even though the design team may be charged with redesigning the whole systems.
 For example, can the design team redesign the compensation system?
 Whose compensation?
-You will quickly find a nna a boundary.
+You will quickly find a boundary What are the boundaries of the work.

+boundary.
 What are the boundaries of the work process, where does it begin and end?
 And, are there financial concerns or a budget that must be considered?